isomerpages/moe-acsbarkerroad/_secondary-1-registration-2025/2025 Secondary 1 Registration.md

 | Wed (late start day) | 8:40 am | 2:30 pm |
 | Thur, Fri | 7:40 am | 1:30 pm |

-Note that the dismissal timings for the 1st 2 weeks for Sec 1 students are different.
+Note that the dismissal timings for the first 2 weeks for Sec 1 students are different.

 Secondary 1 curriculum lessons will officially begin on Term 1 Week 2 from **13th Jan 2025**.
-Students should have their learning materials ready.
+Students should have their learning materials ready by then.

 **Sec 1 Orientation Programme (2nd Jan – 10th Jan 2025)**